FractalSystem/LED-Visualiser/README.md

 A text-based curses UI is provided through TUI.py.
 This allows live adjustment of the triggering threshhold, brightness, mode and speed.

-Automatic startup on Raspbian can be achieved by setting up TUI.py to run as a systemd service as follows:
+Automatic startup on Raspbian can be achieved by setting up TUI.py to run as a systemd service as follows (provided TUI.py is in /home/pi/):

     sudo mv tui.service /lib/systemd/system/
     sudo systemctl daemon-reload